St. Cloud State Huskies men's ice hockey: Wink and Basch

 In 1956, After going through six different head coaches in ten years, the team hired Jack Wink.
 The new bench boss stabilized the program and led the Huskies to stellar records in the early-60's.
 The team finished the 1962 season undefeated but, as had happened a decade earlier, a reduced schedule following those highs caused the team to fall on hard times by the late-60's.
 After successive 1-win seasons, Wink was replaced by Charlie Basch who set about a steady rebuild for the program.

-Basch took almost twice as long as Wink had to turn the Huskies in consistent winners.
+Basch took almost twice as long as Wink had to turn the Huskies into consistent winners.
 Once he did, however, he was able to keep them at the top of their game for much longer.
-In 1978, the NCAA began sponsoring a Division II Tournament.
+In 1978, the NCAA began sponsoring a Division II tournament.
 Because St. Cloud was one of the few western teams that did not participate in the NAIA Championship, they were invited to participate in a Western Championship Tournament, which would determine which two teams received bids.
 St. Cloud State played in the WCT for the first four years of its existence, unfortunately they were never able to win a single match and never received an invitation to the actual tournament.

 In 1980, the Huskies finally ended their long run as an independent and helped found the NCHA.
 Poor results in conference play prevented the team from having a chance at an NCAA bid, a trend that continued as almost all Division II programs dropped down to Division III in 1984.